 A son returns home to reconnect with his estranged and dying father thirty-five years after the tragic wreck of a Great Lakes ore boat that the father only partially survived and that has divided them emotionally ever since.
 When his father for the first time finally tells the story of the horrific disaster he has carried with him so long, it leads the two men to reconsider each other.

-Willard received almost 200 votes for the Battle Creek Reads finalists.
+Willard received almost 200 votes and over 1,100 checkouts for the Battle Creek Reads finalists.
 Willard is finalizing details for the authors to come to Battle Creek.
 Stay tuned for details.